 Investigative Services conducts professional investigations for the purpose of solving crimes and promoting public order within several specialized areas including immediate response with manpower or component services to assist our local, state and federal partners.
 Assigned on-call agents within every section ensure an appropriate and timely response to customer requests for services at any hour of any day.
 The departments and units that comprise Investigative Services are separated into functional areas in order to provide specialized services.

 The four Regional Investigative Units conduct field investigations of crimes.
 The four Regional Units are: Low Country, Midlands, Pee Dee and Piedmont Regions.
-The Vehicle Crime Unit is included within the Midlands Region.
-They are responsible for investigating vehicle thefts, fraudulent driver’s licenses, counterfeit titles, licensed vehicle dealers, and criminal violations at the Division of Motor Vehicles (DMV).

 NOTE: The map below may not work in Internet Explorer.